Swapnil-008/Simon-game/README.md

 ## Rule 1: Color Sequence
 ------------------------

-* The game will display a sequence of colored lights (red, green, blue, and yellow) and sounds.
+* The game will display a sequence of colored lights.
 * The player must memorize the sequence.

 ## Rule 2: Player's Turn